-15.9 COSTS
+15.10 COSTS

-- 15.9.1 Ontario and Canada will pay a previously agreed amount of funding for the reasonable costs associated with the ratification process described in this Chapter. - 15.9.2 Any cost associated with the ratification process described in this Chapter, beyond the approved funding provided under 15.9.1, will be the responsibility of the Algonquins.
+- 15.10.1 Ontario and Canada will pay a previously agreed amount of funding for the reasonable costs associated with the Ratification Process. - 15.10.2 Any cost associated with the Ratification Process beyond the approved funding provided under 15.10.1 will be the responsibility of the Algonquins.